top of page

 Kendwa Beach in Zanzibar is famous for its immaculate white sands, clear turquoise waters, and lively nightlife.
 One of the island's most sought-after events is the Full Moon Party, which attracts visitors from all over the globe.

 Taking place on the Saturday nearest to the full moon, this celebration offers a distinctive combination of music, dance, and breathtaking scenery.
-With its relaxed vibe and picturesque setting, the Kendwa Full Moon Party provides an unforgettable experience for travelers in search of excitement and enjoyment.
+With its relaxed vibe and picturesque setting, the Kendwa Full Moon Party provides an unforgettable experience for travellers in search of excitement and enjoyment.

-Sauti za Busara Music Festival, February
+Sauti za Busara Music Festival in Zanzibar, February

 Taking place each February in Stone Town, the Sauti za Busara festival showcases the rich variety of African music.
 Musicians from all over the continent come together to perform at the Old Fort, featuring an array of traditional and modern styles such as taarab, reggae, and hip-hop.